Infineon/IMR_REF_48V_2x1KW_ASFOC/README.md

 - GUI_CONTROL in .../user_libs/CAN/IMR_CAN.h
 - TLI_5012B_ABS_POS._ENC_SENSOR_OFST_S16 in .../user_libs/TLx_5012B/TLI_5012B.c
 - TLI_5012B_ABS_POS_M1._ENC_SENSOR_OFST_S16 in .../user_libs/TLx_5012B/TLI_5012B.c

-Out of the scope from this code example is the potentiometer for speed inputs for the 2 motors included in the hardware kit.
-In this code example, speed inputs are either from ModusToolbox™ Motor Suite GUI or from CAN message ID (i.e. ID 380h for Motor_0 and 381h for Motor_1).
+<br><br>

+This code example works with three different sources of speed input:
+- ModusToolbox™ Motor Suite GUI i.e. set Potentiometer Control in the GUI to OFF
+- Coming from [CAN communication](#step29) if GUI_CONTROL in user definition is set to 0
+- Coming from the [potentiometer board](#step30) (supplied together with control card)
+    - if Potentiometer Control in the ModusToolbox™ Motor Suite GUI is set to ON, or
+    - MOTOR_CTRL_COMMAND_SOURCE and MOTOR_CTRL_COMMAND_SOURCE_M1 value in .../configuration/motor-ctrl-lib-config/ParamConfig.h are set to Internal

-### User LEDs indicator
+#### User LEDs indicator

 On the power stage board:
 - Red LED indicates the board is powered on.